ws-garcia/VBA-CSV-interface/docs/api/properties/commentstoken.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->A line starting with the `CommentLineIndicator` char is expected to be automatic ignored by the parser.
+>A line starting with the `CommentsToken` char is expected to be automatic ignored by the parser.
 By default, the char "#" is used for indicate commented lines, but this property can be set to whatever character.
-If the `CommentLineIndicator` has a length greater than 1, only the first char of it is used.
+If the `CommentsToken` has a length greater than 1, only the first char of it is used.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 >⚠️**Caution**